CyrusMoreno/alpacas-r-socute/index.md

 This doesn’t mean that Data Science is used to steal information, that depends on how you decide to use it.
 The knowledge in Data Science is more of being granted a the power to spread good in a somewhat chaotic world.

-To appreciate the role of Data Science in our daily lives, one must understand the importance of finding the best insight available based on your decision.
+To appreciate the role of Data Science in our daily lives, one must understand the importance of finding the best insight available in a data.

-And, that is the job for a data analyst.
+Such person can be called a data analyst.

 To showcase what I have learned, below are some case studies I have completed in this [Course](https://www.coursera.org/professional-certificates/google-data-analytics):